Waikato/fcms-widgets/README.md

   * `PropertiesParameterPanel` - based on `ParameterPanel`, but backed by `java.util.Properties` for getting/setting the parameters
   * `SetupPanel` - ancestor for panels that load/save setups from/to properties files
+  * `SimpleDirectoryChooser` - directory chooser with a more intuitive interface, similar API to JFileChooser

 ## Examples